iOS-4-Beginners-Autumn-2019/home/README.md

 >Remember to push your solutions before Saturday midnight 😉

+### Class 4: Networking 101

+We've disussed two new Swift and Foundation concepts: [Error handling](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/ErrorHandling.html) and threading using [DispatchQueue](https://developer.apple.com/documentation/dispatch/dispatchqueue).

+Next we dove into iOS Networking APIs.
+Starting with a basic initializer of `Data`: `init(contentsOf url: URL) throws`, which is a _blocking_ API call (which means you musn't use it on the main thread!!).
+This call handles the URL request behind the scenes, but does it on the queue in which you make the call.

+Next, we covered the most important iOS Networking class: `URLSession`.
+We talked about `URLSession` initialization process (using `URLSessionConfiguration`), as well as how to create data tasks with completion closure using a `URLSession`.
+Remember that `URLSession` handles threading on its own, so there's no need to use `DispatchQueue.global()` to make a URLSession task.
+However, remember that the completion closure is called **on the networking queue**, so you probably need a `DispatchQueue.main.async { }` there.

+### Assignment 4:

+See home assignment **Pokédex** [here](https://classroom.github.com/g/xOfMolsl).

 ## Resources

 - [Install Swift on Linux](https://swift.org/download/#releases) - we're using version `5.1`